We went to visit my daughter (sleep over)! We had some ground turkey that we had just bought, so, we figured we would bring it with us.

 I have been making handmade, homemade egg noodles since I was a young girl.
 My mother would make them to add to her homemade chicken noodle soup broth.
 I grew up making the noodles and the chicken noodle soup broth with her and as an adult woman, I make them for my own family.
 They…

-This article was written to teach you how to make your own double sided floral arrangement.
-A double sided floral arrangement is a terrific thing to have.
-Simply by turning your arrangement around, you can have a different look for you room.
-I made a double sided floral arrangement as a door prize for one…
+This article was written to teach you how to make your own double-sided floral arrangement.
+A double-sided floral arrangement is a terrific thing to have.
+Simply by turning your arrangement around, you can have a different look for your room.
+I made a double-sided floral arrangement as a door prize for one of our family…

 I was a little girl when I first saw a piece of Hall China…… Who would have thought at that time that the pieces we used everyday, would wind up being sought after collectors items.